wp-plugins/mailin/readme.txt

 == Changelog ==
+= 2.3.6 =
+* Update the process for blacklisted contact.

 = 2.3.5 =
 * Improve the function that send template for confirm & double optin.
 * Update the process for blacklisted contact.